jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/vulnerabilities/management/locations.md

 ## Functionalities

-## Notify button
+### Notify button

-Helps us notify all
-open locations of the
-specific vulnerability type,
-receiving a report of these.
+This feature helps us notify all open locations of the specific vulnerability type, receiving a report of these.